 ESG score target

-Based on transaction prices, the fund's return was -0.21%.
-Based on closing prices, the fund posted a relative return of +0.08% versus the benchmark.
+Based on transaction prices, the fund's return was -1.23%.
+Based on closing prices, the fund posted a relative return of 0.00% versus the benchmark.
 Issue(r) selection delivered a positive contribution and beta allocation contributed neutrally.
-The value factor made the largest positive contribution, followed by smaller positive contributions from size and momentum.
-The low-risk/quality factor slightly detracted, driven by the underweight in longer-dated bonds.
-Sector allocation slightly detracted, mainly due to the overweights in the consumer cyclical and agency sectors.
-Currency allocation slightly detracted, primarily due to the overweight in EUR bonds.
-Country allocation slightly detracted due to the overweight in Germany; the underweight in France contributed slightly positively.
-The allocation to subordination groups contributed slightly positively, due to the underweight in senior financials.
-Rating allocation slightly detracted due to the off-benchmark position in BAs.
+Duration hedging inaccuracies at the longest end of the curve detracted.
+The value factor delivered the largest positive contribution, followed by smaller positive contributions from low-risk/quality and momentum.
+The size factor contributed neutrally.
+Sector allocation contributed slightly positively, mainly due to the overweight in the technology sector and the underweight in the financial other sector.
+Currency allocation contributed neutrally, as the positive contribution from the overweight in EUR paper was offset by a negative contribution from the underweight in CAD-denominated bonds.
+Country allocation also contributed neutrally, with very small underlying effects.
+The allocation to subordination groups contributed slightly positively, primarily due to the underweight in senior financials.
+Rating allocation detracted somewhat due to the off-benchmark position in BAs.

 Expectation of fund manager

 Robeco QI Global Multi-Factor Credits invests systematically in predominantly investment grade credits.
 It offers balanced exposure to a number of quantitative factors.
 In the long term, we expect the fund to outperform the market by systematically harvesting factor premiums with a risk profile that is similar to the reference index.